galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    >
 >    {: .question}
 >
-> 6. Some things to note:
+>    Take a look at the supervisor configs that have been written in `/etc/supervisor` and `/etc/supervisor/conf.d`.
 >
+> 7. Some things to note:
+>
 >    1. Refreshing the page before Galaxy has restarted will hang, which is a nice feature of uWSGI
+>    2. Although the playbook will restart Galaxy upon config changes, you will sometimes need to restart it by hand, which can be done with `supervisorctl restart galaxy`
->    2. You can use `supervisorctl tail -f galaxy` and `supervisorctl tail -f galaxy stderr` to see the logs of Galaxy
+>    3. You can use `supervisorctl tail -f galaxy` and `supervisorctl tail -f galaxy stderr` to see the logs of Galaxy
 >
 {: .hands_on}